the-eden-project/Godot-MCP/README.md

 ## Using the Integration

-1. Start the MCP server if running separately
+1. Start Godot and open this project
-2. Start Godot and open your project
+2. Enable the plugin in Project Settings if not already enabled
 3. Edit scripts in Godot
 4. In Claude Desktop, you can now access the current script through MCP